LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 |Tut_6|_

-**9.** Repeat step 8 for one or more Worker instance(s), using the Worker deployment script.
+**9.** Repeat steps 4-8 for one or more Worker instance(s), using the Worker deployment script.
 Use large or extra large images (at least 60GB of disk space is required).

 .. note::
    JetStream cloud will take at least 10-20 minutes and the wait-time will increase with the size of the BLAST database.